AmosNimos/Russian-Roulette/README.md

 is a Python program that generates a random number between 0 and 5.
 If the number generated is 0, the program will delete the entire system.
 This program should only be used in a virtual machine and not on a real system.
 Use at your own risk.

+## Disclaimer:

+This program is designed to work only on Windows operating system and requires administrator privileges to function properly.
+The program is not intended for malicious purposes and the developer takes no responsibility for any harm caused by its use.

 ## Usage

 To run the program, make sure you have Python installed on your system and run the following command: